... Skip to main content

 Dietary Guidelines Before Your Kidney Blood Test

 Before undergoing a kidney blood test, it’s essential to adhere to dietary recommendations to ensure accurate results.
-Typically, fasting for 8 to 12 hours prior to the test is required, meaning all food and drink should be avoided except for water during this timeframe.
+Typically, fasting for 8 to 12 hours before the test is required, meaning all food and drink should be avoided except for water during this timeframe.
 This fasting helps to eliminate any potential interference from food components on blood test results.

 • Salty snacks (e.g., chips, pretzels)